Leah Smith (swimmer)

 Leah Grace Smith (born April 19, 1995) is an American competition swimmer who specializes in freestyle events.
 Smith is a member of the 2016 US Women's Olympic Swimming team, and won a bronze medal in the 400 m freestyle and a gold medal in the 4 × 200 m relay at those games.

 Personal life

 Smith was born in Pittsburgh to a family of many elite athletes.
 She is a great-granddaughter of World Series champion baseball player Jimmy Smith and great-niece of boxer Billy Conn.
 Her sister Aileen currently swims for Columbia University.

-A graduate of Oakland Catholic High School, Smith committed to swim for the University of Virginia in 2013.
+Smith was a club swimmer at the Jewish Community Center Sailfish and a graduate of Oakland Catholic High School.
+At one time she held pool records at the University of Pittsburgh Trees Pool for JCC Sailfish in one event and Oakland Catholic in another event.
+Smith committed to swim for the University of Virginia in 2013.
 She earned her B.A. degree in May 2017.

 Career

 College career

 Smith attended the University of Virginia, where she competed for the Virginia Cavaliers swimming and diving team.
 At the 2015 NCAA Championships, she won both the 500-yard freestyle and the 1,650-yard freestyle.
 Smith repeated as NCAA Champion in both the 500-yard freestyle and the 1650-yard freestyle at the 2016 NCAA Championships.
 Smith was awarded the IMP Award as the top female athlete at the University of Virginia at UVa's Annual Awards Dinner.